 If your child is also vomiting, learn about home treatment for vomiting.

-Call your doctor if any of the following occur during home
+Call your doctor if any of the following occur during home treatment:

 Diarrhea can spread because of poor hygiene.

 Food poisoning is a common cause of diarrhea in children and adults.
 Most cases of food poisoning at home may be prevented by taking a few precautions when preparing and storing food.
 Perishable foods, such as eggs, meats, poultry, fish, shellfish, milk, and milk products, should be treated with extra care.
 Also, precautions should be taken if you are pregnant, you have an impaired immune system or a chronic illness, or you are preparing foods for other high-risk groups, such as young children or older people.

 The following steps are recommended to prevent food poisoning:

 Many counties in the United States have extension services listed in the phone book.
 These services can answer your questions about safe home canning and food preparation.